drewww/breach/docs/plan.md

    c.
 Some simple object structure that lets me write UI things with useful screen coordinates and access to the level for updates.
 1. (NOT DOING) Make the gas objects into a real object.
 1. (DONE) Add a natural gas one??
 No damage, can be lit on fire.
-1. Make the gas generator objects: (this does need something to trigger it ... so we need a damage application UI first)
+1. (done) Make the gas generator objects: (this does need something to trigger it ... so we need a damage application UI first)
    a. fuel line that spurts gas for N turns
    b. canisters of different types
    c. weapons that generate smoke / fire?